- Published 18 February 2021

 After more than 20 years of producing keyboards using the same moulds that IBM and Lexmark once used, Unicomp has, for the first time, broke ground with a new design of their own.
 As the old moulds for the rest of their line-up continue to wear out, this keyboard will presumably become the face of what Unicomp produces and perhaps already is the first of a few new designs the company will make in the coming years.
-This article will take an in-depth look at the entire keyboard, stating the facts, my opinions, how it stacks up against the spiritually-preceding Ultra Classic, and see if we can derive what's in store for the future of Unicomp.
+This article will take an in-depth look and review at the entire keyboard, stating the facts, my opinions, how it stacks up against the spiritually-preceding Ultra Classic, and see if we can derive what's in store for the future of Unicomp.

 Starting with the box, we get a functionally spartan experience.
 The box itself is the same they use for their Unicomp Classic, your standard top-lidded box with four internal inserts cushion the wedge shape of the keyboard.
 In combination with the wrapping and bubble wrap, the box does its job - the keyboard doesn't shift around a whole lot if I shake the box, and given I bought this keyboard from Unicomp's UK reseller The Keyboard Company, it evidently held up during the (at least) two trips by two different courier services to get this from Kentucky to my home in Wales.

 Once unpacked, I immediately found myself pleasantly surprised by how this thing looks.
 If you're used to seeing Unicomps produced from the last decade, then you may have an idea of the dimples and blemishes those old moulds are spitting out.
 Well, in one fell swoop, both issues have been eliminated on the front of the case.
 It's clean, slick and spotless.